dsp-jetpack/JetPack/doc/deployment_guide.md

 **You can deploy the SAH node by one of two methods:**
 * Using a physical USB key generated above, plugged into the SAH node, or
-* Using an iDRAC virtual media image generated above, made available using the **Map Removable Media** option on the iDRAC.
+* Using an idrac virtual media image generated above, made available using the **Map Removable Media** option on the idrac.

     > Note: Proceed to [Presenting the Image to the RHEL OS Installation Process](#Presenting-the-Image-to-the-RHEL-OS-Installation-Process)